Cold weather camping has its perks. There are typically fewer crowds, no bugs, and a higher chance of seeing wildlife.

 Every sleeping pad has an R-value, which notes its ability to prevent heat loss to the ground.
 Higher R-values mean a warmer pad.
 For winter camping, an R-value of at least 5 is highly recommended.
 R-values can be added together so you can easily stack two mattresses for sufficient insulation.

-If you plan on doing a lot of cold-weather camping, you may want to invest in a winter sleeping pad.
+If you plan on doing a lot of cold-weather camping, you may want to invest in a winter sleeping pad to avoid the cold ground.
 However, you can get the same effect by stacking two pads and it’s also probably more economical.

 Wear the Best Clothing for Cold Weather Sleeping